 Enrage: 8 minutes.
-When Enraged, Vale Guardian will deal 200% damage.
+When Enraged, Vale Guardian will deal 200% more damage.

-Vale Guardian comprises three main phases, with two additional split phases at 66% and 33% of its health.
-The boss will periodically summon three different mechanics, and starting at 66%, will occasionally gain a breakbar.
+The fight with the Vale Guardian comprises three DPS phases, with two split phases at 66% and 33% of its health remaining.
+The boss will periodically spawn three different chromatic mechanics around the field, and starting at 66%, will occasionally gain a breakbar.

 Unstable Magic Spike